zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/preview/preview.md

 ## Introduction

-This  5-minutes lab will give you an introduction the the Java SE *Preview Feature* mechanism.

 The Preview Feature mechanism enables to add non-final, fully specified, and implemented features into the Java platform.
 The goal is to allow developers to use those non-final features, to gather feedback, and to make necessary changes if needed before those features are made final and permanent into the Java platform.

 ⚠️ Preview Features should be confused with Experimental Features or with Incubator Modules.
 For details, please check this [article](https://blogs.oracle.com/javamagazine/the-role-of-previews-in-java-14-java-15-java-16-and-beyond).

+Estimated Lab Time: 5 minutes

+### Objectives
+This lab will give you an introduction to the Java SE *Preview Feature* mechanism.

 ## Hello Preview